GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### AI behavior
 - predictable
 - different in every game
-- can be used for funnelling mobs and setting up traps
+- can be used for funneling mobs and setting up traps

 ### Angle isolation
 - definition: using the environment/utility to isolate enemies